-Camden Drawn - Vishwa Shroff
+Camden Commissions - Vishwa Shroff

 With the support of House of Illustration, Swiss Cottage Gallery has launched the Camden Drawn project, inviting artists and illustrators to interpret Camden and show their work at Swiss Cottage Library from May 2017 to February 2018.
 By bringing what is outside in, the works are a fun representation of the diversity, community and adventure of Camden life!

 Each poster will also be shown on the homepage of Love Camden for the duration of the exhibition.
 Keep an eye on Love Camden’s homepage for the most current poster and below to link to our archive!

 Shroff's work explores spatial and narrative possibilities of fragmented, transitional thoughts and the transferring attentions with which objects are perceived.
 Drawings within the sketchbook, derived by scrutinising urban and domestic scenarios, are enlarged and redrawn to represent archetypal objects.
 The sequential chronicling of such fragmented thought and minor happenings inform the positioning of these drawn objects, applying their iconographic and utilitarian potential to construct ontological and spatial experiences propagating narrative.
 The arrangement of drawings and actual objects collectively employ a theatrical vocabulary: layering rather than perspectives create physicality where appearing and disappearing outlines become indicative of objects.
 Such pairing of multidimensional physicality with suggestive rather than actual objects warrants imaginative relationships between the suggested objects and intermediate voids to occur.